kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/searchable-fields.md

 :::

 :::{important}
-Add the harmonzed fields relevant to adverse device endpoint
+Add the harmonized fields relevant to adverse device endpoint
 :::

 These are the relevant refractive surgery-related device codes: